taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 These test patterns will always stay the same for their aspects.
 You only have to fill in the blanks.
 You can even give yourself an easier time and setup automated code snippets for your editor of choice.
 For instance, typing "rts" (abbr. for "redux test selector") gives you the blueprint for a selector test.
 The other two snippets could be "rtr" (redux test reducer) and "rta" (redux test action).
 After that, you only have to fill in the remaining things.

 These test patterns for state management show you how simple testing becomes when you work with the clear constraints of a library like Redux.
 Everything behaves the same, it is predictable, and thus can be tested every time the in the same way.
 When setting up automated code snippets, you will save yourself a lot of time yet have a great test coverage for your whole state management.
-You can go even one step furhter and apply [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) which basically means you test before you implement.
+You can go even one step further and apply [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) which basically means you test before you implement.

 There is another neat helper that can ensure that your state stays immutable.
 Because you never know if you accidentally mutate your state even though it is forbidden in Redux.
 I guess there are a handful of libraries around this topic, but I use [deep-freeze](https://github.com/substack/deep-freeze) in my tests to ensure that the state (and even actions) doesn't get mutated.